rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 };
 {{< /highlight >}}

 In the next step, let's focus on the SignUpForm component.
-It is the only React ES6 class component, because it has to manage the form state.
-What's missing in the current SignUpForm component are two pieces: the form content in terms of input fields to capture the email address, password, etc. and the onSubmit class method of the component when a user signs up eventually.
+It is the only React ES6 class component in the file, because it has to manage the form state in React's local state.
+There are two pieces missing in the current SignUpForm component: the form content in terms of input fields to capture the ifnromation (email address, password, etc.) and the implementation of the onSubmit class method when a user signs up eventually.

 First, let's initialize the state of the component.
 It will capture the user information such as username, email and password.
-There are two password fields for a password validation.
-In addition, there is an error state to capture an error object in case the sign up request to the firebase API fails.
+There will be two password fields for a password confirmation step.
+In addition, there is a error state to capture a error object in case the sign up request to the firebase API fails.
+The state is initiliazed by an object destructuring.

 {{< highlight javascript "hl_lines=3 4 5 6 7 8 9 15" >}}
 ...